Defense Against Adversarial Attacks on Audio DeepFake Detection

 \section{Transferability benchmark}

-The transferability of the AAs refers to attacks using models different from the targeted ones --- the adversary does not have an access to the targeted model, including its weights.
-The field of audio DF detection is still relatively new and there is a small number of available datasets and architectures.
-Some networks, such as LCNN, are widely used, which lets an adversary to assume that it can also be used in the system.
-Moreover, the preprocessing used during training is well established and usually includes only resampling and duration standardization, thus using similar methods by the adversary could attack a sample effectively.
-Moreover, we conclude experiments where we train an attack model with a different front-end (MFCC), and show that it does not impact the attacks' performance.
-This means that the training recipes are available not only to the scientific community but also to the adversary.
+Transferability scenario covers AA using models differing from the targeted ones --- without access to the targeted model or its weights.
+The field of audio DF detection is still relatively new, and there are few available datasets and architectures.
+Some networks, such as LCNN, are widely used, letting an adversary assume it could be used in the system.
+Moreover, the preprocessing used during training is well established and usually includes only resampling and duration standardization.
+Thus, using similar methods, the adversary could effectively attack a sample.
 However, if the exact parameters are not given, the adversary knows only the preprocessing operations and the datasets.
 Due to the limited information, this approach can be compared to the black-box setting.